Should a long-term investor ever consider a radical shift in their investing approach, or is a gradual evolution better? Is the grass really greener?

 Why?
 Imagine a scenario where a growth investor goes through a typical market downturn, perhaps like the most recent one, when the S&P 500 Index (SPX) barely budged between mid-2015 and mid-2016 and growth sectors like financials and energy sagged.
 The growth investor who decided midway through that downturn that it was time to switch strategies and move into dividend-paying sectors like utilities and telecom would have missed out on the subsequent big gains in growth sectors—including energy and financials—that began in mid-2016 and eventually carried the market to new all-time highs.
 Of course, past performance doesn’t guarantee future results.

-“As an investor, you need to ask yourself if you’re being too reactive,” said Shawn Cruz, trader content specialist at TD Ameritrade.
+“As an investor, you need to ask yourself if you’re being too reactive,” said Shawn Cruz, trader business strategy manager at TD Ameritrade.
 “If you went into value and it didn’t do well, do you give up after two months and go into growth?
-There’s an ebb and flow."
+There’s an ebb and flow.”

 “You can change your stripes, but take a hard look at why,” Cruz continued.
 “What was your original reason for going into value stocks?
 Are you just being highly reactive, or have facts changed?
 What new factor or information do you have that makes you change your strategy?”